elugens/hello-javascript/docs/general-javascript-questions/data-types/object-keys-values-entries.md

 ---

-### Explain, the function and syntax of the Object.values method?
+### Explain the function and syntax of the Object.values method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Object.values() returns an array whose elements are the enumerable property values found on the object.
-The ordering of the properties is the same as that given by looping over the property values of the object manually.
+  <div><strong>Interview Response:</strong> Object.values() return an array whose elements are the enumerable property values found on the object.
+The ordering of the properties is the same as that given by looping over the object's property values manually.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />